mousberg/dotfiles/README.md

 ./setup.sh
 ```

-The setup script uses stow to create symlinks for all configurations while handling special cases like Ghostty and SSH.
+The setup script stows each directory and handles special cases like Ghostty, Neovim, and SSH.

 ### Tmux Setup